mental32/PyBasic/README.md

 A (dartmouth) BASIC inspired interpreter written in C/Python.

-A list of current known issues:
+## Issues
  - There is no REPL
- - All integers are either unsigned bytes or unsigned longs
+ - All integers are unsigned longs
- - Division will probably not work (currently behaves as floor division due to no floats)
+ - Division currently behaves as floor division due to no floating point integers
- - Floats don't exist (yet)
- - If you get infinite loop, control-c will not work you will have to suspend and kill the process
+ - If you get infinite loop, you will have to suspend and kill the process
- - There is 0 Garbage collection (nothing gets free'd)
+ - There is 0 Garbage collection & nothing gets free'd
- - After doing a lot of arithmetic ops due to a bug somewhere.
-Python randomly segfaults (possibly due with the lack of a GC).
+ - Python randomly segfaults when exiting, possibly due with the lack of a GC.

 Enjoy!